THOMAS NELSON

 2021

-• “Epiphany and Salvation in Inscribed Hellenistic Poetry”, Crisis and Resilience in Hellenistic Poetry, 15th Groningen Workshop on Hellenistic Poetry, Groningen, Netherlands, 15–17 Sept. [invited by Jacqueline Klooster and Anette Harder]
+• “Epiphany and Salvation in Inscribed Hellenistic Poetry: Bacchic and Odyssean Resonances in the Verse-Inscription of Hyssaldomos of Mylasa”, Crisis and Resilience in Hellenistic Poetry, 15th Groningen Workshop on Hellenistic Poetry, Groningen, Netherlands, 15–17 Sept.

-• “Locating Poetic Learning: Hellenistic Scholar-Poets Beyond Alexandria”, Beyond the Birdcage: Hellenistic Scholarship and Learning Outside Alexandria, 13th Celtic Conference in Classics, Lyon, France 15–18 Jul. [invited by Thomas R.P.
-Coward]
+• “Locating Poetic Learning: Hellenistic Scholar-Poets Beyond Alexandria”, Beyond the Birdcage: Hellenistic Scholarship and Learning Outside Alexandria, 13th Celtic Conference in Classics, Lyon, France 15–18 Jul. [postponed due to COVID-19 pandemic]

 • “The Poetics of Iteration: Greek Lyric Between Re-Performance and Intertextual Repetition”, Performing Texts, 6th Open Conference of the Network for the Study of Archaic and Classical Greek Song, Spetses, Greece, 30 June–4 Jul.